 - Flying activities, such as ultralights, aerobatics, and experimental aircraft increases your premium rates

-These are just a few rules and there could be many more which certainly needs your attention.
+These are just a few rules and there could be many more which certainly need your attention.

 Fill the Aviation Insurance Form Correctly